projectcapsule/capsule/docs/content/general/tutorial.md

 > This feature is still in an alpha stage and requires a high amount of computing resources due to the dynamic client requests.

-## Taint namespaces
+## Additional metadata
-With Capsule, Bill can _"taint"_ the namespaces created by Alice with additional labels and/or annotations.
-There is no specific semantic assigned to these labels and annotations: they just will be assigned to the namespaces in the tenant as they are created by Alice.
-This can help the cluster admin to implement specific use cases.
-As it can be used to implement backup as a service for namespaces in the tenant.
+The cluster admin can _"taint"_ the namespaces created by tenant onwers with additional metadata as labels and annotations.
+There is no specific semantic assigned to these labels and annotations: they will be assigned to the namespaces in the tenant as they are created.
+This can help the cluster admin to implement specific use cases as, for example, leave only a given tenant to be backuped by a backup service.

-Bill assigns additional labels and annotations to all namespaces created in the `oil` tenant:
+Assigns additional labels and annotations to all namespaces created in the `oil` tenant:

 ```yaml
 kubectl apply -f - << EOF